NGIOproject/nextgenio-docs/user_guide/job_scheduler.rst

    **logical** cores, whereas srun will use this number to allocate **physical** cores, unless the option *--overcommit* is passed to it.

-   Passing this option to srun in a batch script can be done by adding the line ``#SBATCH --overcommit``  to the script.
+   Passing the option to srun in a batch script can be done by adding the line ``#SBATCH --overcommit``.

    If one attempts to request all available logical cores on a node using srun, this may result in the error :ref:`ref-qconfig`.